steveno/steveno.github.io/_posts/2024/08/2024-08-17-how-i-build-my-resume.md

 From there it's really just about starting off the document.
 I want all my documents to have the same "header" of information, my name, address, phone number, etc. so I set that all here.
-And that is where the document abrubtly ends.
+And that is where the document abruptly ends.
 If you were to run the header though LaTeX alone it would error out.

 ## footer.tex
 Finally, let's look at `footer.tex`.
 The footer is incredibly simple compared to the header.
-I use the `includegraphics` commands to include links to my GitHub and LinkedIn profile as pictures of thier logos and and a closing `end{document}`.
+I use the `includegraphics` commands to include links to my GitHub and Linkedin profile as pictures of their logos and and a closing `end{document}`.

 ## Conclusion
 If that was too much to follow, or you just want to crib off an example, I have luckily for you created a [template repository](https://github.com/steveno/resume_template) where you can find everything I covered here.